The 7 Equity Documents You Should Always Have on File

 Grant documents

-The grant documents issue your options (or other awards).
-These documents typically include a Notice of Grant and a Stock Option Agreement.
-The Notice of Grant will list, among other things, the number of shares for which you have an option to purchase, the exercise price, the vesting commencement date, the vesting schedule, and the expiration date of the options.
-The Stock Option Agreement will describe in detail the terms of your grant, including the mechanics by which you can exercise, exactly how the vesting schedule works, and the restrictions in place around your options.
+The Notice of Grant will list, among other things, the number of shares for which you have an option to purchase, the exercise price, the vesting start date, the vesting schedule, and the expiration date of the options.

 Exercise documents

-The document by which you exercise your options is usually called a Notice of Exercise.
-It will include the number of shares you are exercising your option for, the price per share, and the total price paid.
+You will often use a Notice of Exercise when you exercise your options.
+It includes details like the number of shares you are exercising, the price per share, and the total price paid.
 Sometimes, the company will also include some disclosure regarding the tax consequences of exercising your options.
-The company should also provide you with IRS Form 3921, which provides the fair market value (FMV) of the stock at the time of exercise; otherwise, the company should provide you with the FMV.

 Shareholder agreement